Pie Town Community Council

 The purpose of the Council is to administer the Pie Town community on behalf of the Commission of Catron County.
 The Council is volunteers managing resources, including but not limited to the Pie Town Community Center and Jackson Park under the County jurisdiction.
 The Council shall maintain and improve the community in accordance with all laws, regulations and ordinances set forth by the State of New Mexico and Catron County.
 The Council shall report to the Commission of Catron County annually at the April regularly scheduled Commission meetings.
 The Council shall also propose policies and regulations to the Commission for consideration.

-- At all meetings of the Council each Council Member may vote in person or by proxy.
+At all meetings of the Council each Council Member may vote in person or by proxy.
 All proxies shall be in writing and filed with the Secretary.
-Every proxy shall be revocable and shall automatically cease upon the expiration of memberís term of office.
+Every proxy shall be revocable and shall automatically cease upon the expiration of member’s term of office.

-- The Council shall have the power to conduct, manage and control the affairs and business of the Pie Town community and to make rules not inconsistent with the laws of the State of New Mexico and Catron County.
+The Council shall have the power to conduct, manage and control the affairs and business of the Pie Town community and to make rules not inconsistent with the laws of the State of New Mexico and Catron County.
 Such rules shall be subject to review and veto by county Commission.
-Any revised By-Laws should be forwarded to the County Commissionersí Administrative Assistant.
+Any revised By-

-- Any Council member missing three (3) consecutive Council meetings without excuse, shall be removed.
-The resulting vacancy shall be filled as described in ďFĒ above.
+Any Council member missing three (3) consecutive Council meetings without excuse, shall be removed.
+The resulting vacancy shall be filled as described in “F” above.

 Meetings of the Council

 The Council shall have the authority to raise funds for community improvements, recreational equipment or other items as deemed necessary for the operation of the community.
 Such funds used for the installation of permanent improvements would require approval of the County Commission.
-Council funds used for the purchase of non-permanent equipment and expendables would not require commission approval.
-Any County funds used for the community shall be administered through the County Treasurer and approved on an individual basis by the County Commission.
-These county funds shall be spent in accordance with State of New Mexico purchasing regulations and vouchers for these funds shall be submitted by the Council to the County Commissionersí Administrative Assistant.
+Council funds used for the purchase of non-

 Accounting and Records